syncfusion-content/winui-docs/winui/Calendar/Localization-And-Formatting.md

 platform: WinUI
 control: SfCalendar
 documentation: ug

 ---

 # Localize and change format in WinUI Calendar (SfCalendar)

 This section describes how to localize [Calendar](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html) control using [`CalendarIdentifier`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_CalendarIdentifier) and `Language` properties and to change the display formats.

-## Types of Calendar
+## Types of calendar

-The `Calendar` control supports different type of calendars such as Gregorian, Julian, Hebrew, etc. You can change the calendar type by using [CalendarIdentifier](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_CalendarIdentifier) property.
+The `Calendar` control supports different type of calendars such as Gregorian, Julian, Hebrew, etc. You can change the calendar type by using the [CalendarIdentifier](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_CalendarIdentifier) property.
 The default value of `CalendarIdentifier` property is **GregorianCalendar**.

-You can select the required `CalendarIdentifier` value from below types.
+You can select the required `CalendarIdentifier` value from the following types.

  * JulianCalendar
  * GregorianCalendar